 With Treatment

-Medical University Of South Carolina Iop Cdap is treatment facility located at 67 President Street in the 29425 zip code in Charleston, SC that offers medication-assisted substance abuse treatment.
+Medical University Of South Carolina Iop Cdap is treatment center located at 67 President Street in the 29425 zip code in Charleston, SC that offers medication assisted substance abuse treatment.
 It accepts teenagers into its treatment service.
-Medical University Of South Carolina Iop Cdap provides suboxone prescription, naltrexone administration and relapse prevention from naltrexone to children and adolescents.
-Some of the treatment approaches used by Medical University Of South Carolina Iop Cdap consist of trauma-related counseling, dialectical behavior therapy and 12-step facilitation.
-Medical University Of South Carolina Iop Cdap also provides detoxification programs and offers benzodiazepines detoxification, opioid detox and alcohol detox.
+Medical University Of South Carolina Iop Cdap provides relapse prevention from naltrexone, suboxone prescription and buprenorphine maintenance to children and adolescents.
+Some of the treatment approaches used by Medical University Of South Carolina Iop Cdap consist of relapse prevention, brief intervention and motivational interviewing.
+Medical University Of South Carolina Iop Cdap also provides detoxification services and offers alcohol detox, opioid detox and benzodiazepines detoxification.

 Address: 67 President Street, Charleston, SC 29425